misterbytes404/DordRoller/README.md

 2. **MVP 2**: GM Stat Tracker
 3. **MVP 3**: Player Client Integration

+## To Do

+1. **HP Bar* Make an HP bar at the top of the monster card that allows the GM to manipulate the value to show damage.Implament this for the player client as well.

 ## Known Bugs

 1. **Monster Type:** Some entries pulled from the json database do not properly parse monster types.